 Publishing a REST API?

-LiveJournal codebase actually appear organized.
+Aww, Facebook.
+We all know your backend is a Frankenstein of legacy foundation overlaid with new-and-cool features that could probably make the LiveJournal codebase actually appear organized.
 In day to day usage of your service, it doesn't really matter.
 Somehow it is all glued together into a cohesive experience for the end user, and I rarely notice the .php extension in the address bar.
 And your user interface team remains so very good.
 (I mean that.)
 It shows, however, when a developer cracks the hood of your REST API.
-So, so ghetto.

 And you're not alone.
 I'm noticing a disturbing trend with API designers.
 I'm looking at you, Twitter.
 Don't think you're getting away with it either, Foursquare.
 You guys are the cool kids.
 You shouldn't have a bunch of cruft lying around.
 You still can fix this, and your developer userbase would actually appreciate you for it.

 Here's the gist: REST is designed to piggyback on HTTP, and HTTP is surprisingly full featured.
 You get an amazing array of features available to you as part of the protocol, like document caching via last-modified times, byte-range fetches, pipelining requests, a huge assortment of authentication options, and content negotiation.
 You can pick and choose what you want to support, and HTTP provides for a standard way to accomplish it.
 HTTP compliments the REST design philosophy, and if you're creating a REST API that doesn't take advantage of that fact (or worse, re-invents portions of it), then you just look either lazy, or like you never read any HTTP RFCs.

 A verb is a synonym for an HTTP method.
 Given a URI, what is your intent?
 Reading it?
 Adding new content to it?
 Removing it altogether?